 Continue to stir occasionally until your veggies are soft and their natural flavors and sweetness have been brought out.

 Remove chicken from oven: You’ll know your chicken is cooked because it will be surrounded by its own clear juices.
-Get excited because those juices add another layer of flavor to this dish!
+Get excited because those juices add another layer of flavor to this chicken and peppers recipe!

 Take it out of the oven and turn on the broiler.